iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___20.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.ascent.phr 5 reviews"/>
 </p>

+> Excellent app really informative and helpful go to health app everyone should try<br> :date: __2021-07-22 11:07:27__

 > This app is excellent not only can you repeat your prescriptions but it has a wellness checks that check on you weekly.
 A++++++++++++<br> :date: __2021-07-11 19:28:55__

 > great<br> :date: __2021-06-29 11:41:28__